The TPU story matters not only as hardware history, but as an example of how compute economics reshape ML architecture.

 Signal in favor of TPU: Token/iteration cost and long-term energy efficiency are core constraints.

-Where mistakes happen: Without a proper TCO model, choosing by raw hourly hardware price often leads to wrong conclusions.
+Where mistakes happen: Without a proper total-cost-of-ownership model, choosing by raw hourly hardware price often leads to the wrong answer.

 Network architecture

-Signal in favor of TPU: You need pod-level scaling for training/inference and can actively optimize interconnect behavior.
+Signal in favor of TPU: You need pod-level scaling for training and inference and are ready to optimize interconnect behavior actively.

 Where mistakes happen: If network and software stack are not ready, adding chips will not produce linear performance gains.